0xf0xy/Write-ups/THM/Lo-Fi/Lo-Fi.md

 <br>

 ## 🏁 Got the Flag
-On the root directory, we find our flag.
+On the root directory, we find the flag.

 ```
 flag{go_get_it}